ActianCorp/integration-platform-docs/docs/integration-manager/files/managing-files.md

 ## Deleting Files

 :::note
-Only Admins can delete public files or user files owned by another user.
+Only admins can delete public files or user files owned by another user.
 :::

 1. Select the **Files** tab.